johanatandromeda/loopia-dns-updater/README.md

 1. Must work with lots of hosts/records behind SLAAC
-2. Rely on the IP of the interface rather than use an external service to fins the IP
+2. Rely on the IP of the interface rather than use an external service to finds the IP
-3. Auto discover of records in need to be updater (idea from one of my brothers)
+3. Auto discover of records in need to be updated (idea from one of my brothers)
 4. Should work with both IPv4 and IPv6.
 5. The use case is home use and small office use with a single FW/Router.